saadpocalypse/Algorithms/README.md

 This repository consists of all the work I have done in my Design and Analysis of Algorithms course (COMP 303).

 ## Assignment 1
+Assignment 1 consists of certain problems and their solutions through divide and conquer and brute force approaches.